 Learn about Delegate Marc Korman

-Read about where Marc stands on the issues, what he has accomplished in Annapolis, and what he hopes to get done in the future
+Read about where Marc stands on the issues and learn what he hopes to accomplish in Annapolis

 Welcome to the website of Delegate Marc Korman.

 I was first elected in 2014 and have dedicated my time in the state legislature to ensuring economic growth and prosperity for all Marylanders.
 If the economy is strong, we will be able to invest and achieve many important goals which will improve our quality of life.
 This includes cleaning and protecting our environment, rebuilding and maintaining our infrastructure, assisting those less fortunate, and ensuring that all Marylanders have access to opportunities regardless of race, gender or sexual orientation.

 In Montgomery County, our economic success is built on our tremendously successful school system and our transportation network.
 If we continue to support and improve these assets, our potential is limitless.
 During my time in the legislature, I have written and supported bills ensuring adequate education funding, improving conditions for Maryland workers and enhancing the quality of public transportation.

 I am excited to continue engaging in a campaign of ideas and hope you will use this website to learn my views on the important issues facing our community.

 If you have additional thoughts or would like to get involved in our campaign, please contact me!

 Last week was the deadline to introduce bills and be guaranteed a hearing.
 Yes, unlike Capitol Hill, every bill introduced by a certain date gets its own hearing in the state legislature.
 Here is my messy board where we keep track of the eleven bills I have introduced.